The importance of nutrition during pregnancy and breastfeeding

 Q: I am in the first trimester of pregnancy and have severe nausea and vomiting.
 Does not taking omega-3 dietary supplements lose its value and effectiveness?

-A: It is recommended to use a flavorless food supplement and fish odor to nausea from worsening.
+A: It is recommended to use a flavorless food supplement and fish odor to prevent nausea from worsening.

 Dietary supplements rich in DHA based on algae and not on fish are flavorless and odorless.